Acanthoscelides obtectus

-Acanthoscelides obtectus, the bean weevil, is a species of beetle.
+Acanthoscelides obtectus, the bean weevil, is a species of bruchid beetle.
 The species was described in 1831 by Thomas Say.

-Bean weevils feed on vetches, beans and other leguminous plants.
-They are generally considered a pest species for this reason.
+Bean weevils feed primarily on the seeds of common beans but also feed on the seeds of peas, vetches, and many other leguminous plants.
+They have also been reported to develop on the seeds of a few non-legumes, such as maize and buckwheat.
+Bean weevils are pests of legume seeds both in field and in storage.
+Only the larvae feed on seeds: the adults feed on pollen.

-Originating in Central America they have been inadvertently spread around the world in grain shipments.
+Originating in mountainous regions of northern South America, its has been inadvertently introduced to Central America, then around the world in grain shipments.

 Taxonomy

-American naturalist Thomas Say named the bean weevil species as Acanthoscelides obtectus in 1831.
+American naturalist Thomas Say described the bean weevil species as Bruchus obtectus in 1831, and was later moved to the genus Acanthoscelides.
+In a 1870 publication John Lawrence LeConte mistakenly called it Bruchus obsoletus, which led several later author to call it under this name which in fact belonged to another species, and as a result references to A. obtectus in publications from the late 1800 and early 1900 often used the incorrect name Bruchus obsoletus.

 Description

 Bean weevils are small beetles, ranging in size from 2 to 5 mm.

 They range in colour from light to dark brown, with longitudinal spots on their elytra, which has a red posterior border.
 Eleytra does not cover the abdominal end.
 Legs are yellow red and antenna red brown.
 The head is bent forward and lacks the long snout that is characteristic of true weevils.

 Eggs are milky white.
 Larvae are white with a yellow head during their first instar and white with a brownish head from the second instar.
 Larvae have bristles and three pairs of legs.